 Because bacteria are living, they require food to thrive.
 Certain foods provide sustenance and nutrients to bacteria.
 Some of the best prebiotic-containing foods contain carrots, apples, yams, sweet potatoes, bananas, asparagus, and onions.

 We are finding more and more about the relationships between probiotics in our gut and our moods and states of happiness.
-In one specific study at the UCLA David Geffen School of Medicine, a group of healthy women and split them into two groups, the control group and the treatment group.
+One specific study at the UCLA David Geffen School of Medicine took a group of healthy women and split them into two groups: the control group and the treatment group.
 The treatment group was given a milk product with added probiotics for four weeks.
 Before and after the 4 weeks, each of the women underwent brain imaging to measure brain response to measure emotions and brain activity.
-They found a that in the group that consumed the probiotics, the women had improved activity of brain regions that controlled processing of emotion as compared to the women who were not administered the probiotics.
+They found that in the group that consumed the probiotics, the women had improved activity of brain regions that controlled the processing of emotion as compared to the women who were not administered the probiotics.
 The women who took the probiotics had better control over their emotions and anxieties and were less reactionary to stress than those in the control group.

 Many of the probiotics that these women were given are easy to find in the store and can be a great way to boost your mood and regulate your stress.